ElliotOusley/CS362_Team_11_Project/Mid_Term_Report.md

 * Missing Prerequisites – The player has not achieved a certain goal or obtained a certain item that would open up dialogue trees.

-### Use Case 6: Equip Item from Inventory
+### Use Case 6: Use Item from Inventory

 Actors:
 * Player: The program’s user.
 * System: Game inventory and equipment system.

 Triggers:
-* The player opens the inventory menu during exploration or between battles.
+* The player opens the inventory menu.

 Preconditions:
-* The player has at least one equippable item in their inventory.
+* The player has at least one usable item in their inventory.
 * The inventory menu is accessible via the game’s UI.

 Postconditions (Success Scenario):
-* The item is successfully equipped, updating the character’s stats and appearance (if applicable).
+* The item is successfully used, activating an effect like restoring health (if applicable).
-* The inventory menu reflects the equipped item, and the previously equipped item (if any) is unequipped.
+* The item is removed from the player's inventory.

 List of Steps (Success Scenario):
 1. Player presses a designated button to open the inventory menu.
 2. System displays the inventory UI, showing all items.
-3. Player selects an equippable item (e.g., sword) from the list.
+3. Player selects an usable item (e.g., potion) from the list.
-4. Player confirms the selection to equip the item.
+4. Player confirms the selection to use the item.
 5. System updates the character’s stats based on the item’s attributes.
-6. System marks the item as equipped and unequips any conflicting item.
+6. System deletes the item.
 7. Player exits the inventory menu and returns to gameplay.

 Extensions/Variations of the Success Scenario:
-* The player uses filters to quickly view specific categories (e.g., only weapons).
+* The player uses filters to quickly view specific categories (e.g., only potions).

 Exceptions: Failure Conditions and Scenarios:
-* Invalid Item Type: Player tries to equip an item incompatible with their character:
+* Invalid Item Type: Player tries to use an item that has no special characteristics.